 Protecting your computer

-Run regular scans of your computer for viruses, and
+- run regular scans of your computer for viruses

 Other steps you should take help protect your computer include:

-Be wary when exchanging files with colleagues or friends, and
+- be wary when exchanging files with colleagues or friends

 Protecting your password